oscarabreu/Multithreaded-Path-Tracer/README.md

 - **Comprehensive Commenting**: The code is extensively commented for better readability and understanding.

+Upcoming Enhancements

+- **Bounding Volume Hierarchies (BVHs)**: I'm planning to implement BVHs to optimize ray intersections, thereby enhancing the rendering speed for scenes with a large number of objects.

+- **Expanded Material Library**: In addition to the existing materials, I'll be working to introduce more realistic and diverse materials to enrich the visual appeal of the rendered scenes.

+- **Geometric Object Extensions**: The next phase will introduce additional geometric shapes, including prisms, to provide more design flexibility and complexity in scene creations.

 ## Performance
 The addition of multithreading has significantly reduced the rendering time.
 The program now utilizes the `std::thread` library to spawn multiple threads based on the hardware's capability.
 This parallel processing is complemented by an optimized output buffering mechanism, ensuring a smoother user experience.